zoubohao/Deepurify/README.md

                         files will be stored in the parent folder of the '--input_path' location.
 However, you have the option to specify a different folder path to store these temporary files if needed.
   --db_folder_path DB_FOLDER_PATH
                         The path of the database folder.
-By default, if no path is provided (i.e., set to None), it is expected that the environmental variable 'DeepurifyInfoFiles' has been set to point to the appropriate folder.
-Please ensure that the 'DeepurifyInfoFiles' environmental variable is correctly configured if the path is not explicitly provided.
+Defaults to None.
+It is expected that the environmental variable 'DeepurifyInfoFiles' has been set to point to the appropriate folder if no path is provided (i.e., set to None).
+Please ensure the 'DeepurifyInfoFiles' environmental variable is correctly configured if the path is not explicitly provided.
   --model_weight_path MODEL_WEIGHT_PATH
                         The path of model weight.
 (In database folder) Defaults to None.